brayvid/visualize-searches/README.md

 # myactivity-search-term-frequency
 - Generates an array where each element is [unique_word, frequency, [timestamps]], sorted by decreasing frequency.
-- Only readable searched words are counted.
+- Only searched words are counted.
 Common words are ignored.
 - JQuery 1.12.4 is used via CDN.

 ## Instructions